gmatteuc/Crypto_price_prediction/README.md

 ---
 ## 🔍 Event Study: Searching for Latent Alpha

-Despite the fact that the **Validation Loss** curve showed signs of overfitting (flatlining or increasing while training loss decreased), the model predictions were extremely biased towards predicting UP rather than DOWN (despite attempts to balance), and the accuracy hovered very close to 50%, we investigated whether the model captured *any* true predictive signal.
+Despite the fact that the **Validation Loss** curve showed signs of overfitting (flatlining or increasing while training loss decreased), the model predictions were extremely biased towards predicting UP rather than DOWN (despite attempts to balance), and the accuracy hovered very close to 50% (apprent predictive failure), we investigated whether the model captured *any* true predictive signal.

 We conducted an **Event Study Analysis** to visualize the market's behavior around the model's signals: